adonisjs/v6-docs/content/docs/basics/routing.md

 ## Route middleware

-You can define a middleware on a route by calling the `route.use` method.
+You can define a middleware on a route by chaining the `use()` method.
 The method accepts an inline callback or a reference to a named middleware.

 Following is a minimal example of defining a route middleware.
 We recommend reading the [dedicated guide on middleware](./middleware.md) to explore all the available options and the execution flow of middleware.